What is England’s route to the final of Euro 2024?

 Quarter-final: Dusseldorf, Saturday 6 July

-If England manage to get past their last-16 opponents, the picture is a littler clearer in the quarter-finals, where the winner of Switzerland v Italy awaits.
+If England manage to get past their last-16 opponents, the picture is a little clearer in the quarter-finals, where Switzerland await.

-Swizterland finished second in Group A behind Germany and were unbeaten in their three games, while reigning champions Italy picked up four points from a tough group containing Spain and Croatia, but didn’t always look convincing.
+Switzerland finished second in Group A behind Germany and were unbeaten in their three games, and then thoroughly outplayed Italy in their last-16 encounter to reach last eight.

 Semi-final: Dortmund, Wednesday 10 July